 The application lifecycle is indicated by the presence or absence of a valid HELD and the entries in it.
 This section informatively describes the application life cycle.
 For specific syntax and semantics of the HELD, see Section 4.2.

-Receipt of a valid HELD is an indication to a receiver that an Entry Package accessible via the @entryPackageUrl attribute in the HELD is available to be loaded immediately or according to the @validFrom and @validUntil attributes, if present.
+Receipt of a valid HELD is an indication to a receiver that an Entry Page accessible via the @bcastEntryPageUrl attribute or the @bbandEntryPageUrl attribute in the HELD is available to be loaded immediately or according to the @validFrom and @validUntil attributes, if present.

-If a new @entryUrl attribute is signaled via HELD, it is an indication to the receiver to unload the previous Entry Page and load the new one accessible via the new @entryUrl attribute immediately or according to the @validFrom and @validUntil attributes, if present.
+If a new @bcastEntryPageUrl attribute or a new @bbandEntryPageUrl attribute is signaled via HELD, it is an indication to the receiver to unload the previous Entry Page and load the new one accessible via the new @bcastEntryPgeUrl attribute or @bbandEntryPageUrl attribute immediately or according to the @validFrom and @validUntil attributes, if present.

 Note that logic within a given Entry Page may load and unload sub-pages as described in Section 4 above; such actions are application-specific and are not governed by the HELD.

-If the date/time indicated by the @validUntil attribute in HELD is reached and no new valid @entryUrl attribute has been signaled, it is an indication to the receiver to unload the previous Entry Page and not load a new Entry Page.
+If the date/time indicated by the @validUntil attribute in HELD is reached and no new valid @bcastEntryPageUrl attribute or @bbandEntryPageUrl attribute has been signaled, it is an indication to the receiver to unload the previous Entry Page and not load a new Entry Page.

 If the HELD is no longer present or no longer valid, it is an indication to the receiver to unload the previous Entry Page and not launch a new Entry Page.